Symbiota Data Fields

 See Darwin Core's samplingProtocol

-Ex: in ethanol, skeleton
+Ex: in ethanol, skeleton, pressed and dried

-See Darwin Core's preparations
+See Darwin Core’s preparations.

 Phenology (Reproductive Condition): The reproductive stage the specimen is in.
 Typically used for plant and fungal collections.